KasunDA/openstack-user-monitoring-app/README.md

 Monitoring activity of users in VMs deployed using OpenStack and giving relevant recommendations to help user.

 Will be using the .bash_history of the user to give him helpful recommendations.

-The data for recommendations is collected by crawling the web and persisted in Apache Solr.
+The data for recommendations is collected by crawling the web and persisting the data in Apache Solr.

 ## Installation